johnbrc/MPD-Distribution/content/MPD syllabus/MPD Syllabus.md

 Version: Standalone, definitive version

+# Maize Plant Discipleship

+Maize Plant Discipleship (hereafter, MPD) refers to the identity of a teaching, training and educational resource, designed in collaboration with Africans, for use in African contexts.

+MPD resources are especially intended to facilitate group discussions, related to scripture readings and topical studies, so that the learning process is not dependent upon the presence of an expert teacher, but only of people willing to facilitate the co-ordination of small study groups and discussions.

+See [MPD Resource website](http://maizeplantdiscipleship.wordpress.com), for further background information, including the research and education philosophy guiding the development of MPD resources.

 # MPD Syllabus #

->I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest — *Jesus, John 12:24*
+> I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest — *Jesus, John 12:24*

->May he who supplies seed to the sower and bread for food, supply and multiply the seed you have sown and increase the fruits of your righteousness — *Paul, 2 Corinthians 9:10*
+> May he who supplies seed to the sower and bread for food, supply and multiply the seed you have sown and increase the fruits of your righteousness — *Paul, 2 Corinthians 9:10*

 # Maize Plant Metaphor